Celebrating Holi with Fermented Rice Gulab Jamuns from Chhattisgarh

-Dehrori is etymologically derived from the word dehri, which translates as threshold, associated with worshipping the deities at the threshold of the house.
-The process for making this begins with a rice flour batter made with water, semolina, curd and a whiff of ghee, which once leavened for a couple of hours turns light and fluffy.
-Next, little spoonfuls of the same are deep-fried in oil, then soaked in jaggery syrup where they puff up and float delicately on the surface.
-Fermenting the batter overnight gives them a slight tartness that beautifully complements the sweetness of the jaggery.
+The process for making it begins with a rice flour batter made with water, semolina, yogurt and a whiff of ghee, which, once leavened for a couple of hours, turns light and fluffy.
+Little spoonfuls of this batter are deep-fried in oil, then soaked in a jaggery syrup where they puff up and float delicately on the surface.
+Fermenting this batter overnight brings a slight tang, beautifully complementing the sweetness of the jaggery.

 SAPNA GUPTA’S RECIPE FOR DEHRORI